-- (8) An interim protection order shall be served on the respondent in a prescribed manner in terms of section 29. - (9) On the return day specified in an interim order or in a notice issued in terms of section 15 (5) the court may issue a protection order if satisfied on a balance of probabilities that an act of domestic violence has been committed, is being committed or is threatened to be committed by the respondent. - (10) A protection order may be issued in absence of the respondent if the court is satisfied that the respondent has been served with or has otherwise had notice of application for such an order. - (11) For the purpose of determining whether or not to issue a protection order, the court may - (a) call for such evidence, whether oral or by affidavit as it considers

-- necessary, which shall form part of the record of proceedings; and - (b) consider any evidence previously received in terms of subsection 5; - (c) examine any witness before the court. - (12) Where appropriate the court may in addition to any other remedies provided for under this Act, order that the applicant or the respondent or any other affected member of the family of the applicant or respondent undergo counselling by a counsellor. - (13) Subject to section 45 where a protection order has been issued, that protection order prevails over other pre-existing orders that are in conflict with the terms of the protection order.
+- (8) An interim protection order shall be served on the respondent in a prescribed manner under section 28. - (9) On the day specified in an interim order or in a notice issued under section 14 (5), the court may issue a protection order if satisfied on a balance of probabilities that an act of domestic violence has been committed, is being committed or is threatened to be committed by the espondent. - (10) A protection order may be issued in the absence of the respondent if the court is satisfied that the respondent has been served with or has otherwise had notice of an application for such an order. - (11) For the purpose of determining whether or not to issue a protection order, the court may- - (a) call for such evidence, whether oral or by affidavit as it considers necessary, which shall form part of the record of proceedings; - (b) consider any evidence previously received under of subsection (7); and - (c) examine any witness before the court. - (12) Where appropriate the court may, in addition to any other remedies provided for under this Act, order that the applicant or the respondent or any other affected member of the family of the applicant or respondent should undergo counselling, by a counsellor. - (13) Subject to section 44, where a protection order has been issued, that protection order prevails over other pre-existing orders that are in conflict with the terms of the protection order. - 28.
+(1) Where the application for a protection order is made by a person other than the actual victim of domestic violence, the person making the application shall, as soon as reasonably practicable after the making of the application, cause a copy thereof to be served on the victim personally or, where the victim is a child or physically, mentally, intellectually or sensory challenged person, on the parent or guardian of the child or such challenged person.